pwilmart/mouse_lens_development_Khan2018_reanalysis/Spreadsheets/README.md

 Large spreadsheets are the way the results are summarized.
 These sheets include common proteomics data (protein accessions, protein descriptions, sequence coverage, peptide counts, etc.), quantitative data (reporter ion intensities summarized to the protein level), normalized data values, statistical testing results (p-values, FDRs, fold changed, etc.), and some useful annotation information (https://pwilmart.github.io/blog/2019/10/14/orthologs-annotations).

 It helps to have multiple large monitors when working with large data tables (or at least one large monitor).
-They are view features that can help like split views, hiding rows and columns that are not of current interest.
+There are view features that can help like split views, hiding rows and columns that are not of current interest, etc..
 Hiding rows/columns is better than deleting data from a data integrity standpoint.
 You might need to read up on some spreadsheet features and do some practicing before you jump into full on data exploration.
 See https://pwilmart.github.io/blog/2020/07/24/How-to-Excel for some background.

 ## Spreadsheets and descriptions: